 Need extra lighting in the house during thunderstorms?
 Want your lights to recreate the experience of being in a storm?
 It’s all possible.
 Using your smart lighting app, various weather services, and/or IFTTT applets, your smart lights can respond in real time to weather conditions occurring in proximity to your residence.

-Weather Underground account, is the brains behind creating your own thunderstorm.
-Light colors will shift and flash to emulate lightning during a storm, then return to default hues when it finally clears the region., paired with a
+Philips Hue, paired with a Weather Underground account, is the brains behind creating your own thunderstorm.
+Light colors will shift and flash to emulate lightning during a storm, then return to default hues when it finally clears the region.

 Want to elevate your next movie night or gaming experience?
 If you’ve got a Philips Hue system, you can link your lights to various third-party applications to add layers of immersion to your next round of Call of Duty.
 One such peripheral is the Razer Chroma RGB Lighting System.
 By linking your Hue lights to the Razer system, you can have your lights simulate in-game environmental lighting, respond to live firefights and set pieces, and even reflect the player’s overall health.
 If this is of interest to you, be sure that the games you plan on playing are compatible with the Razer/Hue combo.